Gummo: Plot

 Tummler and Solomon track down a local boy who is poaching "their" cats.
 The poacher, named Jarrod Wiggley, is poisoning the cats, rather than shooting them.
 When Tummler and Solomon break into Jarrod's house with masks and weapons with intent to hurt him, they find photos of the young teen cross-dressing and his elderly grandmother, who is catatonic and attached to life support machinery.
-Jarrod is forced to care for her, which he had earlier opined was "disgusting."
+Jarrod is forced to care for her, which he had earlier opined was "disgusting".
 Seeing that Jarrod is not home, Tummler and Solomon decide to leave.
-Tummler then discovers the grandmother lying in her bed, states that it is "no way to live," and turns off the life support machine.
+Tummler then discovers the grandmother lying in her bed, states that it is "no way to live", and turns off the life support machine.

 A number of other scenes are interspersed throughout the film, including: an intoxicated man (played by Korine) flirting with a male dwarf; a man pimping his disabled sister to Solomon and Tummler; the sisters encountering an elderly child molester; a pair of twin boys selling candy door-to-door; a brief conversation with a tennis player who is treating his ADHD; a long scene of Solomon eating dinner while taking a bath in dirty water; a drunken party with arm- and chair-wrestling; and two skinhead brothers boxing each other in their kitchen.
 There are also a number of even smaller scenes depicting Satanic rituals, footage seemingly from home movies, and conversations containing racial bigotry.

-The next scene in the movie is set to the song "Crying" by Roy Orbison, which had been previously mentioned by Tummler as the song his older sibling, who was transgender, would sing (the sibling eventually went to the "Big City" and abandoned him).
+The penultimate scene in the movie is set to the song "Crying" by Roy Orbison, which had been previously mentioned by Tummler as the song his older sibling, who was transgender, would sing (the sibling eventually went to the "Big City" and abandoned him).
 It begins with Bunny Boy kissing the teenage sisters in a swimming pool, then cuts to Solomon and Tummler shooting the sisters' cat repeatedly with their air rifles in the rain.
 After showing some home video footage of tornadoes, it cuts to Bunny Boy running towards the camera through a field holding the body of the dead cat, which he shows to the audience, breaking the fourth wall.